Lake Myvatn - Summer Excursion

 Next we explore the fumarole fields of Hverarönd (Námaskarđ) where ground water is heated by an underground magma intrusion.
 Sulphur deposits are brought to the surface and the area is characterized by a strong smell of sulphur.

 After a short walk around the fumaroles we head for the final destination of the tour, the Mývatn Nature Baths, where visitors get the chance to bathe in the milky - white geothermal water.
+The stop is approx. 80-90 minutes.

 After the stop in the nature baths we drive back to Akureyri where estimated arrival time is around 17:30.